xjunko/miku-decrypt/README.md

 ## The fuck is this

-a "clean room" implementation of tearlesshen's script just because I can.
+An attempt to create a "clean room" implementation of TearlessHen's scripts.
+(RIP Channel)

 ## How to use